XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Tasks/MOVECLOUD-T002.md

 3. To populate the CosmosDB run the fabrikam-init container with `MONGODB_CONNECTION` environment variable set to the CosmosDB

-4. To be able to access the CosmosDB, set an Application Setting `MONGODB_CONNECTION` variable in the Web App Configuration with the connectionstring to the CosmosDB
+4. To be able to access the CosmosDB, set an Application Setting `MONGODB_CONNECTION` variable in the Web App Configuration with the connection string to the CosmosDB

 ## Validation